-Keeping up to date with changes to the profession is important and TSOs are encouraged to take part in the CTSI voluntary Continuous Professional and Personal Development (CPPD) scheme.
-This covers activities such as attendance at conferences, seminars and training events, conducting research, undertaking work shadowing and reading industry publications such as TS Today.
+Once qualified, you'll need to keep up to date with changes to the profession and you're encouraged to take part in the CTSI Continuous Personal and Professional Development (CPPD) scheme.
+Relevant activities can include:

 Members of the CTSI with the appropriate qualifications and experience can apply for chartered trading standards practitioner (CTSP) status.